Vaginal Birth

 Home Birth – What do you need?

-You might think that birthing at home might mean transforming your front room into a labour suite… but it really is much more straight forward than that!
+You might think that birthing at home might mean transforming your front room into a labour suite… but it really is much more straight forward than that.
+Here's what you need to prepare for a home birth.

 So what things could be on your list of things to prepare?